Editor’s note: In February 2024, Gmail and Yahoo implemented changes to their email authentication policies.

 v=spf1 – This is the SPF version identifier.
 It indicates that this is an SPF record using SPF version 1.
 In most cases, you won’t have to change that.

-Obviously, this is just an example and you will have to modify the record to include all email servers you are using for sending emails from your domain.
+Obviously, this is just an example.
+You will have to modify the record to include all email servers you are using to send emails from your domain.

 Adding an SPF record to your DNS settings